-Before you corral the crowd, please ponder these points as outlined by the BTM Institute:
+Before you corral the crowd, please ponder these points as outlined below:

 1. Power: Don’t assume there’s power in numbers alone.
 Getting a million likes isn’t worth a lick if you’re not finding the right followers, fans and funders.
 You can harness the power of crowdsourcing to build your extended enterprise only if you apply the same rules that guide your overall mission and goals.
 Every crowdsourcing quest must be part of your overall operating blueprint.
 You can quickly relinquish the power of your own enterprise if you make the wrong request.
 You’ve mastered the message in your marketing materials, so maintain that mantra when you mine the masses for meaningful material.
 Remember it’s intelligence you’re interested in, not just information.

 2. Proliferation: There’s no denying crowdsourcing is rapidly expanding efforts to extend almost any enterprise.
 If you’re not already clamoring for the crowd’s contribution (though you may be without even knowing it), don’t just send out a random request.
 You need to first evaluate your own goals and determine whether crowdsourcing is right for your agenda and your enterprise at this time.
 You may not be ready to unleash all your ideas ahead of a big decision or announcement into an environment that could threaten your success by alerting rivals of your intentions.
 Face it, Facebook isn’t for everyone and it’s certainly not right for every business.
 Do your research on platforms and consider where you could or should crowdsource.